Skip to main content

 Isolation

-Regardless of modes such as Shared-Tab, SharedWorker, each application instance runs in isolation and their basic interactions can only be triggered by spawn() to synchronize state.
+Regardless of modes such as Shared-Tab, SharedWorker, each application instance runs in isolation and their basic interactions can only be triggered by delegate() to synchronize state.

 Configuration